Baltimore Beach Volleyball ďBBVĒ

 2. Co-Ed Requirements: Mixed Sixes (Co-Ed) rules

-However play may begin with a minimum of five players. (two females and a maximum of 3
+males) Exception: C division may play with a minimum of 2 females and maximum of 4 males

 *Substitutions: When rotating in for service,